AYUSHMSINGH2004/PoultryVision_AI/README.md

 If you found this project useful:

-⭐ Star the repository
+⭐ Star this repository

-🍴 Fork the project
+🍴 Fork it
 🤝 Contribute improvements

 ---

-## 📜 License
+# 📜 License

-This project is intended for educational, research, and academic purposes.
+Educational / Academic Use Only